 It can be hard to find therapists with offices in certain areas, including South Side, so if you’re having trouble finding a therapist near your home or office, consider expanding your search to include therapists offering remote sessions.

-Remote therapy sessions in the winter
+Consider transportation in the winter months

-Many therapy seekers choose not to start therapy, or skip sessions because of the cold (or heat) they have to endure to get to their therapists’ office.
+Remote online therapy can be a great option in a city with weather extremities like Chicago, where many therapy seekers choose not to start therapy, or skip sessions because of the cold they have to endure to get to their therapists’ office.

 - Were overall satisfied with the session (96%)